-(1) Only persons who qualify under the following provisions shall be eligible for appointment as directors of the company, namely Aany person who is: (a) ordinarily resident in these Islands shall be eligible to be appointed as a director of the company;- or (2) In addition to paragraph (1) any person shall be eligible to be appointed as a director of the company where they are: (ba) an owner of a ship entered in the company or its subsidiaries, or (bc) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation, - (ii) the holding company of a member corporation. - (iii) a subsidiary of a member corporation, (iv) associated with a member corporation, or (ed) a director of Standard UK, Standard Asia, Standard Ireland or any subsidiary of the company that is an associate of Standard Bermuda.
-(32) Notwithstanding bye-law 22(1), In addition to paragraph (2), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director.
-(43) The number of directors appointed under bye-law 22paragraph (32) shall not exceed one-fifth of the total number of directors.
-(54) The chairman cannot be elected under bye-law 22paragraph (32).
-(65) An employee of the managers or their agents or an -affiliated company of the managers is entitled to be appointed as a director under paragraph (3)-bye-law 22(1)(d) or bye-law 22(2) but cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.
+(1) Only persons who qualify under the following provisions shall be eligible for appointment as directors of the company, namely any person who is: - (a) ordinarily resident in these Islands; or - (b) an owner of a ship entered in the company or its subsidiaries, or - (c) a director of or employed in any substantially full-time executive capacity by a corporation which is any of the following: - (i) a member corporation, - (ii) the holding company of a member corporation, - (iii) a subsidiary of a member corporation, - (iv) associated with a member corporation, or - (d) a director of Standard UK, Standard Asia, Standard Ireland or any subsidiary of the company.
+(2) Notwithstanding bye-law 22(1), a person recommended for appointment as a director by a seventy-five percent majority of the directors shall be eligible to be a director.
+(3) The number of directors appointed under bye-law 22(2) shall not exceed one-fifth of the total number of directors.
+(4) The chairman cannot be elected under bye-law 22(2).

+(5) An employee of the managers or their agents or an affiliated company of the managers is entitled to be appointed as a director under bye-law 22(1)(d) or bye-law 22(2) but cannot participate in or vote on any matter which concerns the terms of engagement of the managers, their performance or their remuneration.
 Methods of appointing directors 23.
-Any person who qualifies for appointment as a director under bye-law 22, and is permitted by law to do so, may be appointed to be a director: (a) by ordinary resolution of the members, or (b) by a decision of the directors, to fill a vacancy, valid until the next annual general meetingAGM.
+Any person who qualifies for appointment as a director under bye-law 22, and is permitted by law to do so, may be appointed to be a director: (a) by ordinary resolution of the members, or (b) by a decision of the directors, to fill a vacancy, valid until the next annual general meeting.
 Retirement of directors by rotation 24.
 (1) At every annual general meeting, any directors: